-Early Childhood Education Associate of Science
+Early Childhood Education, Middle Grades Education, Physical Education & Special Education Associate of Science

-rissociate of Science

-Di vision: Social Sciences Program Code: 1323

-A. ESSENTIAL SKILLS Credit Hours

-Required:

-ENGL 1101 English Composition I (3-0-3)

-ENGL 1102 English Composition II (3-0-3)

-Choose one of the following or a mathematics course f one of these is a prerequisite: or which

-MATH 1001 Quantitative Skills and Reasoning (3-0-3 3) Racommandad

-MATH 1111 College Algebra (3-0-3)) Recommended

-MATH 1113 Precalculus (3-0-3)

-В. INSTITUTIONAL OPTIONS 4-5 hours

-Two courses must be completed in Area B.

-Required:

-COMM 1110 Public Speaking (1-2-2) or

-COMM 1100 Human Communications (3-0-3)

-The requirement may be satisfied if COMM 1100 o

-ENGL 2151/BUSA 2105 is included in another are of the core for the program. ra

-Choose from the following courses as necessary to com anloto a

-total of two courses in Area B: ipiete a

-FCCS 1100 Freshman College Computer Studies (2-0- -2)

-POLS 1000 Issues in American Government and Publ

-HUMS 1000 Humanities Appreciation (3-0-3)

-IDIS 1100 Social & Cultural Issues (2-0-2)

-IDIS 1101 Social & Cultural Issues (3-0-3)

-NSCI 1100 Science in Today's World (2-0-2) 30.3

-Note: Most students in scientific/technical majors need f

-in Area B, while students in most other areas necessions should consult their advisers to discuss which c

-best options. ourses are then

-C HUMANITIES/FINE ARTS 6 hours

-C. Required: o nours

-One three-hour literature survey course:

-ENGL 2111 World Literature I (3-0-3)

-ENGL 2112 World Literature II (3-0-3)

-ENGL 2121 British Literature I (3-0-3)

-ENGL 2122 British Literature II (3-0-3)

-ENGL 2131 American Literature I (3-0-3)

-ENGL 2132 American Literature II (3-0-3) 2)

-ENGL 2133 African-American Literature Survey (3-0 -5)

-Choose one three-hour course: ARTS 1111 Art History to the Renaissance (3-0-3)

-ARTS 1111 Art History to the Renaissance (3-0-3) ARTS 1112 Art History, Renaissance to the Present (3 3-0-3)

-AK 15 1112 Alt History, Kenaissance to the Fleschi (3 J-U-J)
+Division: Social Sciences Program Codes: Early Childhood Education: 1323 Middle Grades Education 1322 Physical Education 1337 Special Education 1328 Note: Students desiring to teach at the secondary level should complete the program of study in the discipline in which they plan to teach.
+For example: English, foreign language, biology, chemistry, mathematics, history.
+In addition, students are encouraged to complete EDUC 2110, EDUC 2120, and EDUC 2130. which are required by colleges within the University System of Georgia.
+Credit Hours Required: ENGL 1101 English Composition I (3-0-3) ENGL 1102 English Composition II (3-0-3) Choose one of the following or a mathematics course for which one of these is a prerequisite: MATH 1001 Ouantitative Skills and Reasoning (3-0-3) MATH 1111 College Algebra (3-0-3) MATH 1113 Precalculus (3-0-3) Two courses must be completed in Area B. Required: COMM 1110 Public Speaking (1-2-2) or COMM 1100 Human Communications (3-0-3) The requirement may be satisfied if COMM 1100 or ENGL 2151/BUSA 2105 is included in another area of the core for the program.
+Choose from the following courses as necessary to complete a total of two courses in Area B: FCCS 1100 Freshman College Computer Studies (2-0-2) POLS 1000 Issues in American Government and Public Discourse (3-0-3) HUMS 1000 Humanities Appreciation (3-0-3) IDIS 1100 Social & Cultural Issues (2-0-2) IDIS 1101 Social & Cultural Issues (3-0-3) NSCI 1100 Science in Today's World (2-0-2) Note: Most students in scientific/technical majors need four credit hours in Area B, while students in most other areas need five.
+Students should consult their advisor to discuss which courses are their best options.
+C. HUMANITIES/FINE ARTS 6 hours Required: One three-hour literature survey course: ENGL 2111 World Literature I (3-0-3)